awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + The build image's overall uncompressed size is larger than the build environment compute type's available disk space\.
 To check your build image's size, use Docker to run the `docker images REPOSITORY:TAG` command\.
 For a list of available disk space by compute type, see [Build Environment Compute Types](build-env-ref-compute-types.md)\.
 + AWS CodeBuild does not have permission to pull the build image from your Amazon Elastic Container Registry \(Amazon ECR\)\.
 +  The Amazon ECR image you requested is not available in the region that your AWS account is using\.
++  You are using a private registry in a VPC that does not have public internet access\.
+CodeBuild cannot pull an image from a private IP address in a VPC\.
+For more information, see [ Private Registry with AWS Secrets Manager Sample for CodeBuild](sample-private-registry.md)\.

  **Recommended solutions:**
 + Use a larger compute type with more available disk space, or reduce the size of your custom build image\.
 + Update the permissions in your repository in Amazon ECR so that CodeBuild can pull your custom build image into the build environment\.
 For more information, see the [Amazon ECR Sample](sample-ecr.md)\.
 +  Use an Amazon ECR image that is in the same region as the one your AWS account is using\.
++  If you use a private registry in a VPC, make sure the VPC has public internet access\.

 ## Builds Might Fail When File Names Have Non\-U\.S\.
 English Characters<a name="troubleshooting-utf-8"></a>